ezralazuardy/xmrig/README.md

 ### ⚠️ Warning

 Since many Cloud / VPS provider is banning crypto mining in their platform, we recommend only to run 1 instance of this miner only on a single machine.

 Highly recommended to set the `max-threads-hint` configuration to `50`.
 For more details, check out [here](https://github.com/xmrig/xmrig/blob/beta/doc/CPU_MAX_USAGE.md).

+Configuring the script to run 1 hour with 15 minute delay also recommended to bypass the cloud platform defend system for suspicious activity (if crypto mining is not eligible by their term of services).